 By submitting the water sample for testing, the submitter accepts Public Health Ontario’s methodology, and represents and warrants that the water sample was taken from the Location of Water Source indicated in the test requisition and that the information provided is true in all material respects at the time of submission.
 The Ontario Agency for Health Protection and Promotion assumes no responsibility for the accuracy of the information provided, the manner in which the sample was collected or the mode by which it was transported to the laboratory.

 The submitter must follow the instructions provided by the laboratory for: sampling labeling, completing the chain of custody/requisition, requirements for submission, sample transport and temperature conditions, and holding time (i.e., the allowed time from sample collection until analysis).

 Private Citizen drinking water for single households ONLY

 200 mL (to the fill line on the bottle)

-PHO laboratory water collection bottle
+PHO laboratory private citizen drinking water collection kit:

 Submission and Collection Notes